 When comparing Webflow vs Squarespace for eCommerce, the key difference lies in customization vs convenience.

-SEO and Marketing – Webflow Wins
+SEO and Marketing: Webflow Wins

 The verdict:

-When comparing Webflow vs Squarespace for content marketing and SEO, the main differences come down to control vs automation.
 Webflow offers advanced SEO customization and a flexible CMS, making it ideal for businesses that want to fine-tune their SEO strategies and content layouts.
 On the other hand, Squarespace provides built-in SEO features and marketing tools, making it easier for beginners to optimize their sites without much effort.

 Webflow gives users full control over SEO settings, allowing manual edits to meta tags, indexing rules, redirects (301/302), and schema markup.
 Unlike Squarespace, Webflow also has AWS-powered hosting, ensuring fast page loading speeds, which positively impacts search rankings.
 Additionally, Webflow’s CMS allows for custom content structures, such as dynamic landing pages and content-rich blog layouts, which benefit SEO-driven websites.